Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 However, I won't lie and say that it was easy to stay on top of it.
 I took the approach of "better late than never" when worst came to worst when I didn't get to responding for 2-3 weeks. :(

-### Ending off 2022
+### Ending 2022

-All in all, the first 5 months since I first had the idea for Velocity Lapse went well.
+All in all, the first 5 months since I first had the idea for Velocity Lapse have went well.

 #### App Statistics